Drip Edge: Importance and Benefits

 What is a Drip Edge on a Roof?

 Eaves Strip or Drip Edge is a metal flashing that runs under the roof along the eaves of your house.
 It helps support the roofing that extends past the roof deck.
 Drip edge for roof overhangs the sides of the roof and has a small metal flange that is bent to direct the rainwater away from the fascia and into the gutter, protecting the underlying roofing components.

 - They provide support to the overhanging shingles at the edge of the roof to not only prevent them from cracking or sagging, but also to keep them in a straight line, giving your roof that stability and nice appearance.

-- Drip edges are installed at roof ends, below the shingles and roofing underlayment, preventing water from seeping into the wood structure underneath the roof shingles, a part of the roof not visible to the eyes, yet vulnerable to water damage and prone to rotting.
+- Roofing drip edge are installed at roof ends, below the shingles and roofing underlayment, preventing water from seeping into the wood structure underneath the roof shingles, a part of the roof not visible to the eyes, yet vulnerable to water damage and prone to rotting.

 - They make sure that water is directed away from areas it shouldn’t go, but directly to the gutter, preventing damage to other parts of your home including your porch and basement.

-- Drip edge installation keeps small animals and pests out of your home since these metal flashing cover the gaps between your roof deck and fascia board, which usually becomes an entrance to these unwanted guests.
+- Drip edge for the roof keeps small animals and pests out of your home since these metal flashing covers the gaps between your roof deck and fascia board, which usually becomes an entrance to these unwanted guests.